jamf/regatta/docs/operations_guide/backups.md

 ## Resetting a follower cluster

 Data in follower cluster can also be wiped completely, forcing the follower to reload all the data directly from leader.
+See the [Reset method in the Maintenance gRPC API documentation](/api/#maintenance) for more information.